 Like LIBOR, LRR is a variable rate, so we‘ll tell you about any changes to LRR and the impact on your monthly payments in the same way we would’ve done for changes to LIBOR.

-We’ll write to you before your first payment based on LRR to tell you interest rate that will apply and how this affects your monthly payment.
+We’ll write to you before your first payment based on LRR to tell you interest rate that will then apply and how this affects your monthly payment.

 12. When will the change to the replacement rate take effect?

 The amendments to your mortgage agreement took effect from 1 January 2022, but interest on your mortgage won’t begin to be calculated using LRR until your quarterly interest period ends for the first time in 2022.